laobamac/WhateverBlue/Manual/FAQ.IntelHD.en.md

 If the property is not specified, the default value will be used (see below).

-The community reports that a delay of 1 to 3 seconds is adequate for avoiding the underrun issue on the builtin display without having negative impacts on external displays, and that the default delay of 0 second used in *WEG* v1.5.4 may lead to both internal and external displays flickering on some laptops.
+The community reports that a delay of 1 to 3 seconds is adequate for avoiding the underrun issue on the builtin display without having negative impacts on external displays, and that the default delay of 0 second used in *WEB* v1.5.4 may lead to both internal and external displays flickering on some laptops.
 Starting from v1.5.5, the default delay is changed to 1 second, so in most cases users do not have to specify the delay manually.

 <details>